alerighi/Graphs/README.md

 # Graphs

-A set of algorithm reguarding graphs in C#
+A set of algorithms reguarding graphs in C#